Improved Social Avatars

 – – — – –

-Given the range of potential improvements, it’s clear why eye-tracking will be a game changer for VR.
-In the near future, built-in eye-tracking is likely to become a feature of premium headsets first, before eventually becoming the norm for VR (and eventually AR too).
+Given the range of potential improvements, it’s clear why eye-tracking will be a game changer for AR and VR.
+While eye-tracking is today available only in premium headsets, eventually the tech is likely to trickle down to become an industry-standard feature.